Manuel Espinosa Yglesias: Mexican Bankers Association

 The Mexican Bankers Association was formed in 1928 to represent the interests of the bankers.
 Before the banks’ expropriation (or nationalization as was commonly known) in 1982, bankers who were leaders of the association, and those with national banks and regional boards, became the informal representatives of the private sector with the federal government.
 Most businessmen were also bank board members.
-Espinosa Yglesias was president of the Bankers’ Association in two occasions (1965 and 1971).
+Yglesias was president of the Bankers’ Association in two occasions (1965 and 1971).
 As the bankers’ president, as Bancomer general director as well as a citizen, he used his position in multiple academic and professional forums, service clubs y press meetings to promote his ideas about entrepreneurship, economics, society and fundamental problems of Mexico.
-In 2003 the association changed its name to Mexico’s Banks Association.
+In 2003 the association changed its name to Mexico's Banks Association.

 Philanthropy

-In 1963 Espinosa Yglesias became the president of the Mary Street Jenkins Foundation.
+In 1963, Yglesias became the president of the Mary Street Jenkins Foundation.
 In 1979 he established the Amparo Foundation in memory of his wife, Amparo Rugarcía, using his own money and not his businesses resources, as it frequently happens in Mexico.
 Some of its most important projects were: the recovery and restoration of the historical Centre of Mexico City, the excavations of the Templo Mayor of Mexico City, and the Amparo Museum in the city of Puebla, inaugurated in February 1991.
-One of the legacies of Espinosa Yglesias was the establishment of several charities and foundations by himself and their daughters.
-Her oldest daughter initiated the Espinosa Rugarcía Foundation (Fundación ESRU), which in turn created the Centro de Estudios Espinosa Yglesias (CEEY) in 2005.
+One of the legacies of Yglesias was the establishment of several charities and foundations by himself and their daughters.
+Her oldest daughter initiated the Espinosa Rugarcía Foundation (Fundación ESRU), which in turn created the Centro de Estudios Yglesias (CEEY) in 2005.
 As president of both foundations, Mary Street Jenkins and Amparo Foundation, they were the largest Mexican foundations at the time.
 Through them, he promoted the development of educational, social assistance, health, and cultural institutions, that included financial aid to thousands of young students.